coosto/redex/README.md

 Of course not.
 Redex is a solution for use cases where you need a replicated Redis cluster in a dynamic cluster environment like Kubernetes, without all the hassles of official Redis solutions.
-It is well suited for read intensive use cases within a small cluster where strong consistency is a requirement, but strong consistency makes write operations gradually slower by adding nodes, hence Redex is not suitable for write intensive use cases, nor for clusters with a large number of nodes.
+It is well suited for read-intensive use cases within a small cluster where strong consistency is a requirement, but strong consistency makes write operations gradually slower by adding nodes, hence Redex is not suitable for write-intensive use cases, nor clusters with a large number of nodes.

 Redex does not support all the features and commands that Redis provides, it is only suitable for data sets that fit into RAM, and it does not support partitioning data over multiple nodes,